-Stefie Shock, whose real name is Stéphan Caron, is a Quebecois singer, composer, musician, producer and DJ.
-He has released five original albums since 2000; the latest, Avant l’aube, came out in October 2014.
+Stefie Shock, whose real name is Stéphan Caron, is a Quebecois singer, composer, multi-instrumentalist, producer and DJ.
+He has released six albums since 2000, with the next one expected in 2019.
 While he is much celebrated for his talent as a songwriter, he is also an accomplished performer who delivers wildly energetic concerts that are always a great success with audiences.

-As he had never written lyrics, never thought of singing and never really played the guitar, his first efforts were modest.
+As he had never written lyrics, never thought of singing, and never really played the guitar, his first efforts were modest.
 All the same, he recorded a song the following year and it aired on a few local radio stations.
-As funds allowed, he acquired the equipment needed to create his own music and ended up recording a self-produced demo, which he launched at a nightclub where he had been working for several years.
+As funds allowed, he acquired the equipment needed to create his own music and ended up recording a self-produced demo album, which he launched at a nightclub where he had been working for several years.
 Gradually, producers took notice of him and he signed a record deal, going to London in 1999 to record his first real album with French producer Dimitri Tikovoï.
-Presque Rien was released on April 11, 2000 and critics praised him as an original and innovative artist.
+Presque rien was released on April 11, 2000, and critics praised him as an original and innovative artist.
 His first tour confirmed he was a brilliant stage performer, and he was awarded the Wallonie-Bruxelles (now the Rapsat-Lelièvre) and Félix-Leclerc awards in 2002.

 In 2003, Shock released Le Décor, which quickly went gold; he took this opportunity to sign with Warner Music France.
 With sales nearing platinum status, multiple singles on the radio, including “L’amour dans le désert” and “Un homme à la mer,” and a 100-venue tour to his credit, he stormed the 2004 ADISQ awards night with eight nominations, the peak for that year.
 He left with the Félix award for pop-rock album of the year.

-In February 2016, Douze belles dans la peau—an album of Serge Gainsbourg cover songs to commemorate the 25th anniversary of the french songwriter’s death—was released, keeping with Gainsbourg’s love for words and female vocals.
-Shock surrounded himself with twelve ladies, singers and actresses in his usual, and unique, style.
+In 2016, Douze belles dans la peau—an album of Serge Gainsbourg cover songs to commemorate the 25th anniversary of the French songwriter’s death—was released.
+In keeping with Gainsbourg’s love for words and female vocals, Shock sang fresh-sounding duets with 12 singers and actresses in his usual, and unique, style.
 He spent the rest of the year touring after the release of the album.